floradu88/arch-cplusplus-migration-tool/README.md

 dotnet SolutionDependencyMapper.dll "C:\Projects\MySolution\MySolution.sln"
 ```

-### Using from VS Developer Command Prompt
+### Command-Line Options

+#### `--assume-vs-env` or `--vs-env`
-If you're running from VS2022 Developer Command Prompt (where MSBuild/dotnet are already configured), you can use the `--assume-vs-env` flag to skip MSBuildLocator registration:
+If you're running from VS2022 Developer Command Prompt (where MSBuild/dotnet are already configured), you can use this flag to skip MSBuildLocator registration:

 ```bash
 dotnet run -- "C:\Projects\MySolution\MySolution.sln" --assume-vs-env